 Arthrex Clinical Specialist Michelle Chargot, MD, first saw Abigail’s story on the local news last November and coordinated the JumpStart wound dressing donation.

 Michelle was heartbroken when she saw the images of Abigail’s injury—her ear and half of her face were torn off after she was used as a bait dog in a dogfighting ring.
 Now, nearly three months later, Michelle was thrilled to meet Abigail for the first time and see how well she’s doing.

 Dr. T.J.
 Jackson of Pets First Wellness Center says Abigail has completely recovered and there is no long-term wound care management.
 He praised JumpStart wound dressing and said in Abigail’s case he was “blown away” because healthy tissue appeared within just 48 hours and he was able to do a skin graft.
 Five days after surgery, Abigail smiled for the first time, a moment captured in this portrait given to Arthrex.

-Foster mom Victoria Frazier says Abigail will soon be ready for her “forever” home.
-First, she has to be spayed and then can be adopted.
-Victoria says Abigail will always have a special place in her heart and her story deserves the happiest of endings.
+Abigail has been placed in her “forever” home.
+Victoria says she will always have a special place in her heart and her story deserved the happiest of endings.